rreusch2/Fitflow/README.md

 ## Getting Started

-1. Open `FitflowApp.xcodeproj` in Xcode
+1. Open `NexusGPTApp.xcodeproj` in Xcode
 2. Set up Supabase project and add credentials to `Config.swift`
 3. Add AI API keys to environment
 4. Build and run on iOS Simulator or device